Wholteza/kvittogenerator/readme.md

 When i test react hooks i create a barebones component to use them in, and then assert on the rendered result.

+When black box testing i rely on the real implementations of the extracted unit tested modules.

 # Todo

 - [ ] Date selector crashes the app if not using swedish locale.